ptycho/ptypy/doc/rst_templates/engineprimer.rst

 =======================

 This tutorial aims at providing you with the information you need to build your own reconstruction engine from scratch.
-First, Lets have a look how the :any:`Ptycho` class expects an *Engine* to work.
+First, let's have a look how the :any:`Ptycho` class expects an *Engine* to work.

 In :any:`Ptycho.init_engines` we find that an Engine is constructed